Skip to main content

 Sift Key Features

-• Sift Pages: Create dedicated pages for departments, projects, ERGs, remote teams, and communities to document groups that don't appear on the org chart.
+• Sift Pages: Dedicated pages for departments, projects, remote teams, ERGs, and communities that go beyond the standard directory to capture the informal structure of your organization.

 Sift Integrations

-Sift offers native integrations with Microsoft 365, Azure Active Directory, Google Workspace, Okta, and Workday.
-An API is available for custom integrations.
+Sift offers native integrations with Microsoft 365, Azure Active Directory, Google Workspace, Okta, and Workday, and provides an API for custom integrations.

 Pros and Cons